 Our sales are impacted by general economic conditions, which affect the demand for our products, the demand for optional features, the availability of credit for our dealers and retail consumers, and overall consumer confidence.
 While the powerboat industry has grown in recent years, new unit sales remain significantly below historical peaks.
 While there is no guarantee that our market will continue to grow, we believe that healthy dealer inventory levels, increased consumer demand, and the superior quality, performance and styling of our boats present a long runway for future growth.
-Since October of 2017, we have acquired two additional powerboat brands, NauticStar and Crest, that further diversify our product portfolio, and increase our addressable market.
+Since October of 2017, we have acquired two additional powerboat brands, NauticStar and Crest, that further diversify our product portfolio, and increase our total addressable market.
 Specifically, we now have two brands that participate in the largest, and one of the fastest growing, categories of the powerboat industry, outboard boats.
 Combined with our MasterCraft brand, we believe NauticStar and Crest can take market share in their respective segments, while mitigating the risk that any one segment's performance could materially impact our overall financial performance.
-Additionally, our constant focus on manufacturing excellence and product development processes have led to operational efficiencies which we expect will continue to drive margin expansion, especially at NauticStar and Crest, as we continue to integrate these two businesses.
+Furthermore, our constant focus on manufacturing excellence and product development processes have led to operational efficiencies which we expect will continue to drive margin expansion, especially at NauticStar and Crest, as we continue to integrate these two businesses.
+Additionally, MasterCraft recently expanded into the luxury day boat category with the introduction of a new brand, Aviara.
+The Aviara brand fills a whitespace in our product portolio, while further diversifying our Company into a fast growing market of the broader powerboat industry.
+Aviara will be focused on the production of vessels 30-feet and over.
+The first Aviara model, the AV32, was introduced in February 2019 at the Miami Boat Show.
+Aviara will be built at the MasterCraft facility, and will be included in the MasterCraft segment for financial reporting purposes.